Our personnel should:

 See how allegations of sexual exploitation and abuse involving UN Personnel are managed in this infographic:

 Record-keeping and data tracking of allegations of misconduct and subsequent actions started in 2006.
-In July 2008, the Department of Field Support launched the Misconduct Tracking System (MTS), a global database and confidential tracking system for all allegations of misconduct involving peacekeeping personnel.
+In July 2008, the Department of Field Support (now the Department of Operational Support) launched the Misconduct Tracking System (MTS), a global database and confidential tracking system for all allegations of misconduct involving peacekeeping personnel.

 The Conduct and Discipline Unit website provides more detailed information on all these issues.